Introduction

 Date Created

 This field records the date and optionally the time the image was created.
 This can be derived from the Exif DateTimeOriginal if that is supported by the software.
+If you change a shown Date Created value this can also change this corresponding Exif tag - depending on your software.

 Title

 A short human readable reference for the image.
 It can be a text reference or a numeric reference, and serves primarily as an identifier.
-The Title field has often been used by photographers for the image filename, but IPTC now provides specific fields for image IDs including the Supplier’s Image ID, The Digital Image GUID, and the Registry Entry fields.
+The Title field has often been used by photographers for the image filename, but now IPTC provides specific fields for image IDs including the Supplier’s Image ID, The Digital Image GUID, and the Registry Entry fields.
 The Title field should not be confused with the Headline field which is a short descriptive field about the content of an image, or with the AO Title field which contains the title of the artwork or object in the the image.

-this field is limited by the IIM format to about 64 characters.
+This field is limited by the IIM format to about 64 characters.
 In XMP there is effectively no character limit.

 Job Identifier